aptos-labs/aptos-keyless-trusted-setup-contributions-february-2024/README.md

 To download the large `.r1cs`, `.ptau`, and `.zkey` files in this repo, [install git-lfs](https://git-lfs.com/).

-If needed, also [install npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), and also [install nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).
+If needed, [install npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm), and also [install nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).
 Then run the commands

 ```
 nvm use 18